MatthewDailey/two-step-plan-mcp/README.md

 3. Uses a third Claude CLI instance to read both plans, choose the better one, and delete the other
 4. Returns the file path to the selected plan

-## WARNING

-The MCP server is long running and questionably works right now.

 ## Install MCP